Physics, PhD

 To qualify, the student must give a presentation to a committee of three physics faculty members (i.e., the prospective research advisor and two others).
 The student should demonstrate a basic understanding of a major topic of current research in the selected area of study, chosen in consultation with the student’s prospective thesis advisor.
 One week before the oral exam, the student must prepare a written paper (approximately 1500-3000 words) summarizing the content of the presentation and give it to the committee.
 The student’s responses to questions raised by the examination committee are graded as adequate or not.
 Students have a chance to respond to inadequately answered questions in writing within 48 hours after the examination.
 The student is not allowed to receive assistance in preparing the written response from any other individuals.
 The answers should either be given in person to the chair of the examination committee or emailed to the chair as a PDF file so that it is time stamped.
 The committee will determine whether the written answers are sufficient.

-The committee must be chosen and approved by the department chair by the end of a student's third semester (typically in December of the second year).
-The oral examination should be taken by the end of a student's fourth semester (typically in May of the second year).
+The committee must be chosen and approved by the department chair by the beginning of a student's third semester.
+The oral examination should be taken by the beginning of a student's fourth semester.
 If the student fails the oral examination, they can take it again one additional time.

 Teaching Requirements